maxim20003244/EazySchoolProject/README.md

 The issues was fixed , the PasswordValidation.class for default is was perfom by compile time.
 But now is change this just add anotation @Retention(RetentionPolicy.RUNTIME) in my class, and this is mean  that my class will be perfom at compile time

+I want to save the details which user is insert in registration form in to dataBase.
+And I'm creating 3 new table inside to dataBase. ('person', 'addres','roles').
+In table 'person' I'm making foreign kei with role_id  from role table , and with 'address' table the same .
+If in the future I want to identify what is particular role user have i can make this easy.